cilium/cilium/Documentation/operations/troubleshooting.rst

 more detail about how to troubleshoot policy related drops.

 .. note::
-    **Hubble Relay** (beta) allows you to query multiple Hubble instances simultaneously without having to first manually target a specific node.
+   **Hubble Relay**  allows you to query multiple Hubble instances simultaneously without having to first manually target a specific node.
 See `Observing flows with Hubble Relay`_ for more information.

 Ensure Hubble is running correctly
 ----------------------------------